CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The centuries have not treated Mountainmaw Castle kindly.
 The Vermkins have attempted to fortify the weakest areas beneath its collapsing towers with crude timbers, but it's merely a matter of time before the entire structure collapses.

 * **Ceilings.** Ceilings are 15 feet high unless otherwise noted.
-* **Doors.** Interior doors consist of wood reinforced with iron bands and lack locks or keyholes.
-A successful DC 15 Strength check is needed to force open a door barricaded shut.
+* **Doors.** Interior doors consist of wood reinfogrekined with iron bands and lack locks or keyholes.
+A successful DC 15 Strength check is needed to fogrekine open a door barricaded shut.
 * **Floors.** Cracked and uneven flagstones conceal a dirt floor underneath.

  **Light.**  A minimal amount of natural light filters through the arrow slits around the castle, providing dim light in most areas during the day.
 At night, all areas are dark.